-There is an art to Cambodian bus travel.
-Getting about Cambodia can be daunting and is best achieved by bus.
-Cambodian buses access nearly all destinations in the country; they’re cheap and regular.
-There are, of course, draw backs to add to the adventure.
+Getting about Cambodia can be challenging; however, it is best achieved by bus.
+There is also an art to Cambodian bus travel.
+Cambodian buses access nearly all destinations in the country, and they’re cheap and regular.
+There are, of course, drawbacks to bus travel.
 Cambodian buses aren’t truly regulated, so most buses bump and grind about the Cambodian countryside with little concern for anyone’s safety.
-Break downs happen too regularly, and theft is a problem on the buses.
+Breakdowns happen too regularly, and theft is a problem on the buses.
 However, there are some bus companies considered better than others.
 And, at the end of the day, if you want to get somewhere then a bus will get you there.

 Cambodian Bus Travel